 - Has passed appropriate USMLE exams in the recommended time period during medical school; and

 - Behaves in accordance with high standards of professional and academic ethics.

 The CAPP may review the record of any student who loses good standing.
 Absent an exception granted by CAPP, only students in good standing will be permitted to begin a new Phase.
 Loss of good standing ends a student's eligibility for some special programs or activities, e.g. the Scholarly Concentrations Program, approval for conference travel, and permission to take clinical electives at other institutions.
 Loss of good standing results in loss of eligibility for educational loans.
 For purposes of international electives, due to travel arrangements involved, academic good standing will be assessed based on the student's record one semester before travel.
 However, students with concerns of chronic marginality may not be eligible for international electives or research scholarships.
 In such situations, the Vice Dean for UGME will make the final decision regarding such eligibility.

 A student who has lost good standing will return to good standing upon completion of the required remediation and the required probation period.

-Students are put on Academic Probation by the Committee on Academic Standing as a warning that they are in danger of suspension or dismissal.
-The Committee on Academic Standing may recommend a student be put on academic probation if the student:
+Students are placed on academic probation by CAPP as a warning that they are in danger of suspension or dismissal.
+CAPP may put a student on academic probation if the student: